 “Apaga la luz!” he would command midway through a lecture — turn off the lights, or literally, extinguish the light.
 He would probably have been cradling a slide carousel in his arms for a few minutes, and inching toward his projector in the middle of the room.
-“Apaga la luz,” he would often repeat after having added continuation after continuation to the original thought – each more pressing than the one that had proceeded it – finally arriving at the projector.
-A student would stand to lower the window shade while the closest to the door would reach up and flip the light switch to off.
-And in a darkened classroom on the high seas of a voice that existed only in squalls and swoons I learned that the folds, señores y señoras, ladies and gentlemen, los detalles, the details, are where you find the mastery.
+“Apaga la luz,” he would often repeat after having added continuation-after-continuation to the original thought – each more pressing than the one that proceeded it – finally arriving at the projector.
+A student would stand to lower the window shade while the one closest to the door would reach up and flip the light switch to off.
+And in a darkened classroom, on the high seas of a voice that existed only in squalls and swoons, I learned that the folds, señores y señoras, ladies and gentlemen, los detalles, the details, are where you find the mastery.

 Years later in college I needed an art history credit to satisfy my graduation requirements.
 I was a senior and had registered for the art history pu-pu platter that was offered to first-years.
 The professor showed slides, but he never said Paf! – Boom! – when something great splashed onto the screen.
 Please take a second to admire Praxiteles’ detail in the folds of Hermes’ robe.
 I drifted off to sleep.
-After two weeks I had had enough.
-I told the professors in charge of my department that I had studied art history in high school.
+After two weeks I’d had enough.
+I told the professors in charge of my department that I studied art history in high school.
 They rolled their eyes.
-I couldn’t explain to them — in an office crammed with books and the fetid tenor of intellectual pomp — that Professor Vilalta had once taught me that Miles Davis, if he had been a painter, might have been the greatest painter in the world.
-Eventually they gave me a pass, though they remained skeptical.
-There was no way for them to know tell of the vibrant bearded man in Barcelona.
+I couldn’t explain to them — in an office crammed with books and the fetid tenor of intellectual pomp — that Profesor Vilalta once taught me that Miles Davis, if he had been a painter, might have been the greatest painter in the world.
+Eventually, skeptically, they relented.
+But there was no way for them to understand what I’d learned from the vibrant bearded man in Barcelona.

 In a city bursting with art and barely large enough to contain the heart of Ángel Vilalta, I learned that folds and shadows, the shapes of hands and the lines in architecture are footfalls, breaths in a lifetime of appreciating art.
 I live in another city now.
 It is a place where conflicting lines and forms raise themselves up like gale-force winds.
-Still, some part of me translates much of what I see into the vibrato of a passionate voice that lives and dies with each canvas.
-In those quiet moments I know only to look more deeply into the folds, and to carry on my way.
+Still, some part of me translates much of what I see into the vibrato of a passionate voice that lives and dies on the shores of each canvas.
+And in quiet moments I know only to look more deeply into the folds, and to carry on my way.